Isabellanamutenda/navi/README.md

 # navi
-This is a project that allow
+This is a project that allows